Sign up now for FREE to read our insider reviews in full Sign Up Now

 Where is Dragon School?

-Located down a quiet side street in leafy north Oxford, Dragon School is sandwiched between a clutch of university colleges, The Dragon is not far from Oxford High School and Teddies.
+Located down a quiet side street in leafy north Oxford, Dragon School is sandwiched between a clutch of university colleges, and isn’t far from Oxford High School and Teddies.
 It doesn’t have a long driveway or grand façade; instead, its school buildings meld with the residential ones.
 Pupils quickly learn to cross the road between the main school site (where the academic, school bits generally happen) on one side and the boarding houses and dining room on the other, which creates a lovely sense of ‘going home’ each evening for boarders.

 Headteacher at Dragon School

-Head Emma Goldsmith arrived in September 2021 from Winchester House School – and she’s one of our favourite heads on the prep school circuit.
-Wonderfully charismatic, hugely approachable, a proper team player and hot on kindness and communication, Mrs Goldsmith is a stellar appointment for the school, and parents, pupils and staff are all delighted.
+Head Emma Goldsmith arrived in September 2021 from Winchester House School – she’s one of our favourite heads on the prep-school circuit and our most recent visit has only served to further gild her already glittering credentials.
+She is warm, measured and incredibly stylish, radiating energy in a decisive yet amiable way – absolutely the kind of woman you would want to be both your board director and your best friend.
+Mrs Goldsmith is a stellar appointment for the school, and parents, pupils and staff continue to be delighted.

-The door to Mrs Goldsmith’s bright office is always open (she even joins boarders for breakfast on Saturday mornings) and parents are already praising the renewed energy and vigour she’s injected into the school.
-She’s incredibly well respected on the educational circuit, too – Mrs Goldsmith is currently vice chair of the ISEB and an ISI inspector (although she limits the number of visits she makes to allow her to fully focus on her role at the Dragon School).
+Mrs Goldsmith is also incredibly well respected on the educational circuit – she is currently vice chair of the ISEB and an ISI inspector (although she limits the number of visits she makes to allow her to fully focus on her role at the Dragon School).
 It’s safe to say we’re enormous fans.

 Admissions at Dragon School

-The Dragon School's pre-prep is very popular, so apply early for a place in Reception.
-The school is broadly non-selective, so pupils on the list are invited to join a normal school day to meet staff and pupils and sit a very gentle assessment designed to measure potential rather than attainment.
+The Dragon (both the pre-prep down the road and the prep school itself) is very popular, so apply early for a place in Reception if you can.
+The school is broadly non-selective, so children on the list are invited to join a normal school day to meet staff and pupils and sit a very gentle assessment designed to measure potential rather as well as current attainment.
 It’s much easier to get a boarding place than a day place, so if the school is your top choice, changing tack might up your chances.
 Entrance in Year 7 is possible for those keen to experience boarding before taking up their 13+ place.

 Co-curricular at Dragon boarding school

-If you are sporty, your luck is in at the Dragon School: the sheer scale of the school translates to a silly number of sports on offer, and everyone gets a chance to represent the school.
-With the Cherwell meandering through the grounds, sculling is a biggie; then there are acres of sports pitches, a great indoor pool, Olympic-sized Astros and tennis and netball courts (often borrowed by neighbours Oxford High School).
+If you are sporty, your luck is in here: the sheer scale of the Dragon translates to a silly number of sports on offer, and everyone gets a chance to represent the school.
+With the River Cherwell meandering through the grounds, sculling is a biggie; then there are acres of sports pitches, a great indoor pool, Olympic-sized Astros and tennis and netball courts (often borrowed by neighbours Oxford High School).
 Quirkier options include riding, golf, climbing, archery and dance, and each year pupils head off on sun-soaked sports tours to South Africa and Mallorca.

 Activities are cleverly embedded into the timetable, so no one is too busy to miss out – and masses of extra clubs after the final bell give pupils the chance to try everything from bridge to beekeeping.
-The art room brims with paint-splattered mini-creatives; everyone learning an instrument must join an ensemble (so there’s no excuse not to practice) and each term is packed with drama productions.
-Work on a brand-new performing arts centre is due to begin soon – it will include a smart music and drama studio, plus a dedicated performance space.
+The art room brims with paint-splattered mini-creatives; everyone who is learning an instrument (and there’s a stonking 700 lessons taking place each week) must join an ensemble and each term is packed with drama productions (most recently Holes and a fabulous School of Rock).
+Work on a brand new music and performing arts centre is very much underway – adding a smart music and drama studio, plus a dedicated performance space to the burgeoning list of facilities.

 Boarding at Dragon School

-No personal devices are allowed in the boarding houses – instead, pupils are encouraged to read or play card games after supper and prep, and can call home from the carefully-monitored desktop computers in the common rooms.
+No personal devices are allowed in the boarding houses – ‘It’s so much more social without them and we make deeper bonds as there’s no second option,’ noted one astute pupil.
+Instead, children are encouraged to read or play card games after supper and prep, and can call home from the carefully monitored desktop computers in the common rooms.

-An escorted coach service ships pupils up and down from London, too - with a weekly bus returning pupils to the school on a Sunday afternoon.
+An escorted coach service ships pupils up and down from London – with a weekly bus returning children to the school on a Sunday afternoon.

 School community at Dragon School